-The objective of WG3 will be to build, new tools for quantitation and statistical analysis of both imaging and next generation sequencing data and integrating physics-based models with data-driven models are essential to tackle genome organisation on a large scale and on diverse cellular systems.
+The objective of WG3 will be to build new tools for quantitation and statistical analysis of both imaging and next generation sequencing data.
+Indeed, integrating physics-based models with data-driven models are essential to tackle genome organisation on a large scale and on diverse cellular systems.

 1. implementing a coordinated repository of computational tools for data analysis.

 2. create machine learning and automatic learning methods for big data analysis.

 3. coordinating research on relevant physical models of the genome.

 4. improving current computational methodologies to include different degrees of resolution and developing new and reliable multi-scale models of how the genome is organized in 3D.